mzernetsch/jrgen/README.md

       summary: "Creates a new session.", //Short summary of what the method does.
       description: "Authenticates the user using the provided credentials and creates a new session.", //Longer description of what the method does.
       tags: ["Session"], //Tags for grouping similar methods.
+      type: "request", //Default type is "request", if it set to "notify", the generated example will not contain the request id and the entire response body.

       params: { //json-schema of the params object within a json-rpc request.
 Can be omitted if not used.
         type: "object",